invalid-code/rust-cli/README.md

-implementation of netcat using rust
+note app written in rust